 3. Invest in the user experience of online channels

-In order to achieve success in your customer-centric initiatives, it’s crucial to understand the motivations and desires of your customers.
+In order to improve your B2B customer experience, it’s crucial to understand the motivations and desires of your customers.
 As the share of online B2B sales increases, customer expectations around the user experience grows and shifts with it.
 Regardless of what industry you’re in or who your customers are, if the user experience is lacking, they’ll think twice about doing business with you down the road.

 A personalized recommendation or discount might attract a B2C shopper, but B2B buyers look for more.
 Organizations are interested in eCommerce self-service portals that are personalized to them.
 Businesses want their own product catalogs, pricing, and checkout preferences.
 Not only does it save time, but it increases convenience and helps them purchase or repurchase the right items quickly.